cometazzi/PartsDatabase/DesignDocuments/userStories.md

 As an administrator, I want to be able to add, update, and delete users.

 ### Parts Administration
-As an administrator, I want to be able to manage parts quantities, and add or remove parts categories entirely.
+As an administrator, I want to be able to manage parts quantities, and add or remove parts entries entirely.

 ### Activity Logging

 As an administrator, I want activity to be timestamped and logged.
-This would include users logging in or out, parts quantity changes, and the creation/deletion of parts categories.
+This would include users logging in or out, parts quantity changes, and the creation/deletion of parts entries.